gkos-bio/input_data_format/examples/cttv0006_networks_reactome/README.md

 ###From above Reactome annotation, CTTV evidence string needs to capture:

-*Samiul Hasan*

-**Note:**
-- This example is only for the disease outcome *achondrogenesis type 1B*.
+**Note:** This example is only for the disease outcome *achondrogenesis type 1B*.
 One would need to create a separate evidence instance for *atelosteogenesis type II*.
-- In Reactome, sets are treated as proteins (mostly from protein families) that can carry out the same function.
-In this example, both SLC26A1 and SLC26A2 are a set.
-However, the mutations occur in SLC26A2 only.

 1. **Target:** The protein SLC26A2
 3. **Evidence chain:**